Job 19: Verse 4

 Job insists that even if it were true he has committed a minor, inadvertent sin (cf. Leviticus 5:18; Numbers 15:8), definitely not the intentional sin being accused by his friends, then it is solely Job concern, a matter between Job and God alone, not for his friends to prosecute him.

 The Greek Septuagint version has an insertion between the two lines: "in having spoken words which it is not right to speak, and my words err, and are unreasonable".

 Job's lament to God and the people (19:23–27)

-This section is seen as the high point of Job's faith and hope, showing his belief with confidence in a "living redeemer" (verse 25a).
-The identity of this redeemer could be a hypothetical legal figure, like the "umpire/arbiter" (Job 9:33) or "witness" (Job 16:19).
-Job's biggest desire is not justice or vindication, but the restoration of his relationship with God.
-At the end, Job warns his friends ("you" in verse 28a is plural) to be afraid of judgment to them for their wrongful treatment of Job.